ThatCooperLewis/olympus/docs/local_setup.md

 # Ubuntu 20.04 Installation Guide

 This is a collection of instructions from [Nvidia's official docs](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
+If setting up a machine without CUDA, skip to Python Environment

 ## Requirements